swaptacular/swpt_accounts/protocol.rst

    Additional account configuration information.
 Different server implementations may use different formats for this field.

-* *If the message timestamp is too far in the past*, server implementations SHOULD send `RejectedConfig`_ message and ignore the message. [#]_ Otherwise, it should be verified whether the specified account already exists.
+If the message timestamp is too far in the past, server implementations SHOULD send `RejectedConfig`_ message and ignore the message. [#]_ Otherwise, it should be verified whether the specified account already exists:

 * *If the specified account does not exist*, server implementations MUST attempt to create a new account with the requested